Artic42/Heimdallr/README.md

 0x47 | 0b0100 0111 | Input mode, rising edge reading, pull up ressitor
 0x60 | 0b0110 0000 | Output mode, standard
 0x70 | 0b0111 0000 | Output mode, PWM
+## Master-Slave coms
+Two binary files exist inside the *NodeXX* folder in both the master and the slave.
+Each cycle the master copys the outputs files from master to slave and the inputs file from slave to master.
+This files will be treated to change the values of the necessary files in the *PINXX* by each of the nodes.

 ## API
 The methods of the different API are described here.
 ### C API Methods